A Webmaster's Guide to Migrating a Site to HTTPS

 Example of a Chrome v38 visit to site with broken security certificate

 This is the biggest update that Google has done in years because it affects every single website evenly across the board.
 It's not about links, or negative associations, SEO or even the quality of your content.
 It's about paying your dues to get a Secure Certificate and taking the time to get it in place correctly.
 Google has just drawn a very clear line in the sand.
-Our Advice?...step over to this side of it with us and we'll show you how you can ...
+Our Advice?...step over to this side of it with us and we'll show you how you can migrate your ...